 Participate in a REACH Lab study

-The overall goal of the REACH laboratory is to understand the cardiovascular and pulmonary adaptations to chronic disease (heart disease, Alzheimer’s disease, stroke and cancer).
-Using non-invasive methods to study the heart, lungs, brain and vascular system, the REACH lab aims to understand the cellular processes modulating vascular function in individuals with disease, and to explore the possibility that exercise interventions can improve vascular health.
+We use non-invasive methods to study the heart, lungs, brain and vascular system.
+Through a better understanding of the cellular processes modulating vascular function in individuals with disease, we can explore the possibility that exercise interventions can improve vascular health.

-Using data acquired during its projects, the REACH lab hopes to develop effective exercise interventions that maximize cardiovascular health in people with and without disease.
+Using data acquired during its projects, the REACH laboratory team is developing effective exercise interventions that maximize cardiovascular health in people with and without disease.

 Assessing Cerebral Brain Blood Flow and Transcranial Doppler Ultrasound (ACERT) Database

 Join the ACERT database to help us better understand brain blood flow at rest and during exercise across the lifespan.

 How do I qualify to join the ACERT database?